differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 Differential Privacy (DP) is a formal definition of privacy which guarantees that the outcome of a statistical procedure does not vary much regardless of whether an individual input is included or removed from the training dataset.
 This guarantee is desirable when we are tasked to train machine learning models on private datasets that should not memorize individual inputs.
-Past works have shown that differentially private models can be resilient to strong membership inference [1] and data reconstruction attacks [2, 3] when the privacy parameter is set to be sufficiently small.
+Past works have shown that differentially private models can be resilient to strong membership inference [[1](https://proceedings.mlr.press/v37/kairouz15.html), [34](https://ieeexplore.ieee.org/abstract/document/9519424), [35](https://proceedings.neurips.cc/paper/2020/hash/fc4ddc15f9f4b4b06ef7844d6bb53abf-Abstract.html)] and data reconstruction attacks [[2](https://www.usenix.org/conference/usenixsecurity19/presentation/carlini), [3](https://arxiv.org/abs/2201.12383)] when the privacy parameter is set to be sufficiently small.
 See a [prior post](https://differentialprivacy.org/how-to-deploy-ml-with-dp/) for more background on differentially private machine learning.

 Yet, in practice, most attempts at training differentially private deep learning models on moderately-sized datasets have resulted in large performance drops compared to when training without privacy-protection baked in.
 These performance drops are oftentimes large enough to discourage the adoption of differential privacy protection into machine learning pipelines altogether.

-To provide a reference of the potential performance hit, the authors of [5] trained from scratch a ResNet-20 on CIFAR-10 with a privacy budget of \\\(\epsilon=8\\\) that has test accuracy barely over 62% (see Table 1 of [5]).
+To provide a reference of the potential performance hit, the authors of [[5](https://arxiv.org/abs/2102.12677)] trained from scratch a ResNet-20 on CIFAR-10 with a privacy budget of \\\(\epsilon=8\\\) that has test accuracy barely over 62% (see their Table 1).
-Contrast this with the 8.75% error rate (91.25% accuracy) reported for training the exact architecture without enforcing differential privacy [6].
+Contrast this with the 8.75% error rate (91.25% accuracy) reported for training the exact architecture without enforcing differential privacy [[6](https://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html)].
-While some works report private learning results better than the above, absent additional data, pre-training, or external knowledge, most improvements have been incremental, and the test accuracy for CIFAR-10 models trained under modest privacy leakage (\\\(\epsilon=3\\\)) has roughly settled to ~70% in the literature [4].
+While some works report private learning results better than the above, absent additional data, pre-training, or external knowledge, most improvements have been incremental, and the test accuracy for CIFAR-10 models trained under modest privacy leakage (\\\(\epsilon=3\\\)) has roughly settled to ~70% in the literature [[4](https://arxiv.org/abs/2011.11660)].

 One reason behind the performance drop lies in sample efficiency — differentially private learning generally requires much more data than non-private learning to reach an acceptable level of performance.
 This also means that learning the high-level features (e.g., syntactic structure in text, edge detectors for images) necessary to perform specific tasks with private data can be much more sample-costly.